JetBrains/mps-maven-plugin/mps-driver/README.md

+# MPS Driver

-This module contains functionality that runs in a separate process, in the context of a particular version of MPS.
-This is in contrast to the main `mps-maven-plugin` module which is MPS version-independent.
-There must therefore be no compile- or run-time dependency from `mps-maven-plugin` on this module.
+MPS Driver is a Java application (i.e. it has a `main` method) that runs in the context of a particular version of MPS (i.e. having MPS classes on class path).

+`mps-maven-plugin` does not depend on this module directly or indirectly.
+Instead, the plugin starts `Driver` in a separate process with appropriate class path and pass it a serialized instance of a class defined in `mps-driver-api`.

+See Javadoc for more details.